 But why do people stick with FTP?
 Aside from its ubiquity, FTP's ability to transfer large files or a large number of files is one of the major reasons why FTP servers are still common in B2B communications.
 If you're ever going to replace FTP, it has to be with a file transfer protocol that has the same capabilities as FTP but doesn't have the security deficiencies.
 So if we can't use FTP, what are the possible options?

-We believe these are the top choices to consider:
+We believe these are the top FTP alternatives for business:

 FTPS (FTP-SSL, where SSL stands for Secure Sockets Layer) is essentially a secure upgrade of FTP, so it retains all of FTP's functionality but gains a bunch of security features.
 Introduced in RFC 2228, FTPS gets its security features from SSL.
 Through SSL, FTPS provides: